-When you look at the long list of players who have been given odds to win the Golden Boot, there’s only one person who sticks out like a sore thumb: Cristiano Ronaldo.
-He simply has to be considered the favourite to win since this award is given to the player who scores the most goals throughout the tournament and we all know Ronaldo – even if Portugal wins he’s not happy unless he’s scoring.
-He loves the limelight so you’d better damn well believe he’s going to be trying to rack up the points this year.
+When examining the long list of players with odds to win The Golden Boot, only one sticks out like a sore thumb, Cristiano Ronaldo.
+He simply has to be considered the favourite as this award is given to the participant scoring most goals throughout the tournament and we all know Ronaldo: even if Portugal succeeds, he’s not happy unless he’s scoring.
+He loves the limelight so you’d better believe he’s going to be trying to rack up points this year.

-Ronaldo is currently around 16 to 1 to win the Golden Boot, with the only other common sense wagers on the board being Lionel Messi or Neymar who are both at 10 to 1 at most shops.
+Ronaldo is currently around 16 to 1 to lift The Golden Boot, with the only other common sense options being Lionel Messi or Neymar who are both at 10 to 1 at most shops.

 The Sports Information Network’s 2018 World Cup Predictions

-Now that we’ve outlined who you should take a look at and who you want to stay away from, it’s time for us to make our predictions on who will win, with the picks again coming from rookie SIN member Liam Mahoney.
-So without further adieu, The Sports Information Network is officially predicting that Germany will win the 2018 World Cup …so run don’t walk to place your bets on this stern and punctual squad.
+Now that we’ve outlined who to look at and who to stay away from, it’s time for us to make our predictions, with picks again coming from rookie SIN member Liam Mahoney.
+So without further adieu, The Sports Information Network is officially predicting that Germany will win the 2018 World Cup …so run don’t walk to back this stern and punctual squad.

 We’re then putting Spain as Runners-up with Belgium getting 3rd place.